TABLE OF CONTENTS

 Secondly, I tried to extend my first insurance coverage in the system.
 But it was not successful as my policy was not due for an extension yet.
 Out of impatience, I bought the second similar health policy from the same company too without extension.

 The new period covered me from January to the last day of my Orange Card’s expiry date in March 2017.
-I merged the two separate health insurances into one PDF file and submitted to the municipal office later.
+I merged the two separate health insurances into one PDF file and submitted it to the municipal office later.

 » Cost of IMG Hopper